Load Testing: Gatling & jMeter review

 • Ease of use: Gatling provides a developer-friendly DSL (Domain-Specific Language) based on Scala.
 This makes it easy to create tests using a clear and expressive syntax.

-• Flexibility and scalability: Gatling allows the creation of different test scenarios with different load parameters, allowing the simulation of real-world system usage.
+• Flexibility and scalability: Gatling allows to creation of different test scenarios with different load parameters, allowing to simulation of real-world system usage.

 • Reporting and analytics: The tool comes with detailed reporting of test results.
 Gatling provides visual graphs and performance data, allowing you to analyze results and identify application bottlenecks.